Henry Lyster Jameson: Early life

 H. Lyster Jameson was born in County Monaghan the son of Paul Lyster Jameson, the rector of Killincoole.
 He was educated at Trinity College Dublin.
 In 1895 he explored the Marble Arch Caves with Édouard-Alfred Martel, and was the first to describe fauna in the Mitchelstown Cave.

 After a year at the Royal College of Science in London, Jameson studied zoology under Otto Bütschli at the University of Heidelberg, writing his dissertation (1898) on Thalassema neptuni, a species of spoon worms.
 Put in charge of a pearling station in British New Guinea, he studied the causes of pearl-formation.
 He continued this research at the Lancashire Sea Fisheries Station in Piel Island, Barrow-in-Furness, developing the parasitic theory of pearl-formation in the common sea mussel.

 Natal, 1902-8

 After developing pulmonary tuberculosis, he went to South Africa in 1902 to take up a position with the Transvaal Education Department.
 He worked as a school inspector setting up schools in concentration camps to anglicise the Boers following their defeat in the Second Boer War.
-He he married Millicent Lucy Parker at Krugersdorp.
+He married Millicent Lucy Parker at Krugersdorp.
 He worked for the Natal Education Department and later was professor of Biology the Transvaal Technical Institute in Johannesburg.
 However when the Institute – renamed the Transvaal University College – was reorganised in 1908.
 Jameson was unable to attract sufficient students to his courses and his post was abolished and he then returned to England.